 Lately I have taken to baking more often, mostly because I ate so much delicious food in New York, only to come back to Thunder Bay to find that there’s no where you can get a good chocolate covered strawberry (or crepe, or macaron, etc…) Update: you can now find good crepes AND macarons in Tbay!!!
 Yes!!
 Still no chocolate covered strawberries though – lucky they’re so easy!

 Chocolate covered strawberries are a personal favourite of mine, in New York I got some from Carlo’s Bakery in midtown and they were to die for, and I’ve been craving more ever since.
-They’re incredibly easy to make at home, but for some reason I’d never thought to try homemade ones before recently, so I thought I’d write a quick post on how you can do this, should you find yourself in a situation like me (where you literally have no where else to get them).
+They’re incredibly easy to make at home, but for some reason I’d never thought to try homemade ones until recently, so I thought I’d write a quick post on how you can do this, should you find yourself in a situation like me (where you literally have no where else to get them, tragedy).

 Some things to remember: